-With school closures and the need to work/teach/learn remotely, many OSU families are finding themselves home with their children and are unsure how to navigate this new way of work/life.
-We wanted to share some local resources and parenting tips/tricks that you may find useful during this unfamiliar time.
+As we continue to navigate the COVID-19 Pandemic, many OSU families continue to find themselves home with their children and balancing this new way of work/life.
+We wanted to share some local resources and parenting tips/tricks that you may find useful during this time.

 Check out our weekly Quarantine Hacks for Kids!